Hoof: Cattle

 A cow hoof is cloven, or divided, into two approximately equal parts, usually called claws.
 Approximately 95% of lameness in dairy cattle occurs in the feet.
 Lameness in dairy cows can reduce milk production and fertility, and cause reproductive problems and suffering.
 For dairy farm profitability, lameness, behind only infertility and mastitis, is the third most important cow health issue.

 Hoof trimmers trim and care for bovine hooves, usually dairy cows.
 Hooves can be trimmed with a sharp knife while the cow is restrained and positioned with ropes.
-Professional hoof-trimming tend to use angle grinders and of some type of hoof trimming crush to make the process quicker and less physically demanding on the hoof trimmer.
+Professional hoof trimmers tend to use angle grinders and some type of hoof trimming crush to make the process quicker and less physically demanding on the hoof trimmer.
 A hoof trimmer using modern machinery may trim the hooves of more than 10,000 cows per year.
-The trimmer shapes the hooves to provide the optimal weight bearing surface.
+The trimmer shapes the hooves to provide the optimal weight-bearing surface.
 A freshly trimmed hoof may be treated with copper sulfate pentahydrate to prevent foot rot.